Apply for the Creative Business Accelerator using our online form by 9am, 16 May 2025.

 Step 1 – online application

-Complete the application form.
+Complete the application form (Word doc, 54KB).
 You will be asked to talk about:

-If you would prefer to submit a filmed application, please read these filming your application guidelines (PDF 85KB) before you make your application
+If you would prefer to submit a filmed application, please see below for guidelines to help with filming your application before you make your application.

 Step 2 – submitting your application